We were awoken at 06:45 by what sounded like a couple of large, very loud continually

 Now put those two together and life in an old folks home in the future just might be worth a look.

-making fire on one of the provided barbecue points, which unfortunately was right across from us.
+This afternoon was spent sat watching some of the Neanderthals making fire on one of the provided barbecue points, which unfortunately was right across from us.
 They used what looked like wood and twigs scavenged from the beach, which smoked

 We remain stuck between two motorhomes of the same family.
 Still at least we can say we met Italian

 Tonight we are to enjoy a nice piece of steak which we bought out with us, together with roasted potatoes, vegetables and garlic (can't waste

-we had a dramatic turn of events between 19:00 and 20:00 in that the Italians followed the normal course of events in that they turn up somewhere
+Fortunately we had a dramatic turn of events between 19:00 and 20:00 in that the Italians followed their normal practice of turning turn up somewhere

 This means that our knuckle-dragging Pikey neighbours have gone home along with

-we're off to Greece.
+Tomorrow we're off to Greece.
 If Italy is the 'boot' of Europe with its sole and heel shape, then Greece is what the

-mission here in Italy is complete.
+Our intelligence gathering mission here in Italy is complete.